 Below is a list of internal diameters air gauges can help to measure:

 3. Combination of measurements

 The air gauge can also be used for measuring parts at multiple points and dimensions.
-This can be achieved either by using displays with multiple channels, for instance the Acquest Air Micrometer.
-Another way we can do this, is by using a modular display system.
-The Sylvac D400S can be combined with multiple M-Bus units to make measurement at different points of a workpiece.
+This can be achieved either by using displays with multiple channels, like the D70A.
+Another way we can do this is by using a modular display system.
+The Sylvac D400S can be combined with multiple M-Bus units to make measurements at different points of a workpiece.